Proshooter27/obsidianGit/Projects/Mechanical Keyboard Kanban.md

 - [ ] Build the plate for keyboard
 - [ ] Add Stabilizers
 - [ ] Add a socket for the rotary encoder in the plate
+- [ ] Soldering all the sockets
+- [ ] Testing the PCB
+- [ ] Cut off part of the Main board to expose the testing pads on the pico
+- [ ] Testing the firmware
+- [ ] Add VIA support for firm